Dortmund secure Champions League spot with sixth straight Bundesliga win - RFI

 Just after coming on, Brandt fired home having combined with Haaland after the pair opened up the Mainz defence ten minutes from the whistle.

-There was still time for Quaison to put away his 30th Bundesliga goal from the penalty spot to become his club's all-time top scorer in Germany's top flight.
+There was still time for Quaison to become his club's all-time top scorer in Germany's top flight.

+Later, Wolfsburg also secured their Champions League place as attacking midfielder Maximilian Philipp scored both their first-half goals in a 2-2 draw at RB Leipzig, which benefited both sides.

 © 2021 AFP